 A negative perspective frequently breeds more negativity, whereas thinking positively about a situation or scenario yields sentiments of gratitude.
 Because the same part of the brain, that regulates emotions and behaviour regulates higher-order cognitive skills such as focus and attention.
-Gratitude can lead to thinking that is more creative, mentally productive and has a longer attention span.
+Gratitude can lead to thinking that is more creative, mentally productive and has a longer attention span and Gratitude Affect Your Life.

 The way the brain processes such sensations, if you are continually thinking badly about things and experiencing unpleasant emotions, you will most likely experience more of the same.
 When a person is under negative stress, consequently processing time may be lowered.
 Because for even such thoughts energy is taken away from the prefrontal cortex, which serves as a distribution hub for other important mind/brain activities as well.